pboethig/Indd-Proxy/README.md

 - Create a volumne with Z: following path on on your windows: Z:\\indd\\templates

 ### Run Tests
-- In Testwindow you can run all nunit tests
+- In Testwindow you can nnow run all nunit tests.
+All Tests are passed green means, you have installed everything right.

+### current state
+- Commandline abstraction works
+- Central storageconfig gets loaded
+- Adobe IndesignServer instance gets crearted successfully